publiclab/plots2/doc/Omniauth.md

 * For creating Google app go to https://console.developers.google.com/apis/library And then create an app.
 Search for the app_id and app_secret present in your app.

-## How to set up OAuth Locally?

-Create a file config/application.yml and add the app_ids and app_secrets of the provider which you want to use on your local machine.

-## How to set up OAuth in Production Or Unstable?
+## How to set up OAuth?

-Add the app_id and app_secret in the Jenkins and containers/docker*.yml files.
+Add the app_id and app_secret in the Jenkins and containers/docker*.yml files in the production.

-Note: Please take care of setting up the details in your developer's app.
-The settings for unstable, production and development will be different.
+They are accessed by ENV["OAUTH_GITHUB_APP_KEY"], ENV["OAUTH_GITHUB_APP_SECRET"] etc inside the (config/initializers/omniauth.rb)[https://github.com/publiclab/plots2/blob/master/config/initializers/omniauth.rb]

 ## Variables used